 Because the Eastern Pacific and California stocks of northern fur seals overlap off the west coast of the continental U.S. during December through May, non-fishery mortality and serious injury reported off the coast of Washington, Oregon, or California during that time is assigned to both stocks (see details in Table 3).
-Reports to the NMFS Alaska Region and West Coast Region stranding networks between 2014 and 2018 resulted in mean annual mortality and serious injury rates of 7.8 northern fur seals due to entanglement in marine debris in Alaska waters, 0.2 due to a car strike on St. Paul Island, and 0.2 each due to a dog attack and oil/tar in California (Table 3; Young et al. 2020).
-These mortality and serious injury estimates result from an actual count of verified human-caused deaths and serious injuries and are minimums because not all entangled animals strand nor are all stranded animals found, reported, or have the cause of death determined
+Reports to the NMFS Alaska Region and West Coast Region marine mammal stranding networks, NMFS SWFSC, and ADF&G between 2015 and 2019 resulted in mean annual mortality and serious injury rates of 7 northern fur seals due to entanglement in marine debris in Alaska waters and 0.2 due to a car strike on St. Paul Island (assigned to the Eastern Pacific stock) and 0.2 due to a dog attack in California (assigned to both stocks) (Table 3; Freed et al. 2021).
+These mortality and serious injury estimates result from an actual count of verified human-caused deaths and serious injuries and are minimums because not all entangled animals strand nor are all stranded animals found, reported, or have the cause of death determined.

-An additional 29 northern fur seals that were initially considered seriously injured due to entanglement in marine debris (four in 2014, six in 2015, six in 2016, four in 2017, and 9 in 2018) were disentangled and released with non-serious injuries (Young et al. 2020); therefore, these animals were not included in the mean annual mortality and serious injury rate for 2014 to 2018.
+An additional 29 northern fur seals that were initially considered seriously injured due to entanglement in marine debris (6 in 2015, 6 in 2016, 4 in 2017, 9 in 2018 (including one assigned to both stocks), and 4 in 2019) were disentangled and released with non-serious injuries (Freed et al. 2021); therefore, these animals were not included in the mean annual mortality and serious injury rate for 2015 to 2019.